LucHermitte/vim-clang/README.md

 Features:
 ---------
-* Provides and API to request information about the symbol under the cursor for Vim
+* Provides an API to request information about the symbol under the cursor for Vim
 * Inter-operates with clang\_indexer DB
     * Displays the references of the C++ symbol under the cursor with `<leader>r`
     * Displays the declaration(s) of the C++ symbol under the cursor with `<leader>d`